bparanj/tokie/README.md

 end
 ```

+Run the migration.

 ```
 rails db:migrate
 ```

-11. Touch the attribute when we create and destroy tokens.
+Touch the attribute when we create and destroy tokens.
+In Api controller, call the `with_unexpired_token` User class method:

-Api controller:

 ```ruby
 def authenticate_token